ELITE FITNESS

 Plus here's what the research has found...

-Your body adapts to the workout demands that you do regularly.
+Your body adapts to the physical demands that you do regularly.
 Holding a side plank for 10 seconds may be challenging at first - but eventually it'll be a walk in the dog park.
-When this happens, if you want to continue building your core strength, you’ll need to challenge these muscles more.
+Then to keep building your core strength, you’ll need to challenge these muscles more.

 The first level of core training is known as pure stabilization.

-This is a fundamental level where you hold your body in a stable, static position (like a regular plank or side plank).
-Since they don't require movement you hold them for time.
+This is a fundamental level where you hold your body in a stable, static position (like a regular front plank or side plank).
+Then you hold these for a set period of time whether 10 seconds...
+30 seconds...
+1 minute... or 4+ hours if you want to break the world record.

 The second level is dynamic stabilization.

-This is where you hold your body in a stable position while your arm or leg is moving (like a birddogs, deadbugs, or plank with leg raise).
-This is one reason the variations you're about to learn are sometimes called dynamic side planks.
-The extra motion demands more from your midsection and makes it more challenging to stabilize the core.
+At this level you hold your body in a stable position while your arm or leg is moving.
+Examples include birddogs, dead-bugs, or plank with leg raise.
+Each requires core stability while the arms or legs move.
+That's one reason the variations you learned about are sometimes called dynamic side planks.
+This extra motion demands more from your midsection.

 Many people dread holding a plank for minutes on end.
 With these side plank variations, you can spice things up while also challenging other muscle groups.
-It shifts the focus from how long you hold the plank to how many repetitions.
+It shifts the focus from how long to how many repetitions.

-Some people like the shift in psychology because you can control how many repetitions instead of simply being at the mercy of the clock.
+Some people enjoy the shift in psychology because you can control how many repetitions instead of simply being at the mercy of the clock.

 When to Consider Side Plank Variations